-(c) The comptroller of public accounts shall conduct the evaluation and final assessment required by Subsection (b) of this section and shall submit the comptroller's findings not later than December 1, 2004, to the governor, the lieutenant governor, the speaker of the house of representatives, the Texas Commission on Environmental Quality, and the presiding officer of the standing committee of each house of the legislature that has primary jurisdiction over environmental issues.
+(c) The Texas Commission on Environmental Quality shall conduct the evaluation and final assessment required by Subsection (b) of this section and shall submit the commission's findings not later than December 1, 2004, to the governor, the lieutenant governor, the speaker of the house of representatives, and the presiding officer of the standing committee of each house of the legislature that has primary jurisdiction over environmental issues.

-(d) It is the intent of the legislature to effectuate the appropriate solutions through legislation at the earliest opportunity after receipt of the comptroller's final assessment.
+(d) It is the intent of the legislature to effectuate the appropriate solutions through legislation at the earliest opportunity after receipt of the final assessment made under Subsection (c) of this section.